malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 ## Future Work
 * **Handle Class Imbalance More Effectively:**
-    * Although using GridSearch helped somewhat, class imbalance remains the key challange.
+    * Although using GridSearch helped somewhat, class imbalance remains the key challenge.
 In the future, exploring techniques like SMOTE to create a more balanced dataset may help with this.

 ## Using this Project for Your Own Study
 1. **Prepare the data**